 ALA is a potent antioxidant in nervous tissues [14] and in cell models of experimental autoimmune encephalomyelitis (EAE), ALA diminishes inflammatory cell migration into the brain, spinal cord and optic nerve, and inhibits macrophage/microglial activation [8-11].
 The rodent MS model suggests that that infiltration of monocytes and B cells contributes to disease pathogenesis and basal migration of monocyte-enriched peripheral blood mononuclear cells (PBMCs) in RRMS subjects is significantly higher than healthy control PBMCs.
 George et al (2016) [15] showed that ALA treatment significantly inhibits monocyte and B cell migration in both cohorts.
 Salinthone et al (2010) [16] have shown that treating PBMCs from patients with progressive MS with ALA reduces IL-6 and IL-17 levels, and inhibited T cell activation and proliferation.
-Monocytes from racemic-ALA treated EAE mice were less migratory, and transwell assays of monocytes on rat brain endothelial cells and astrocytes in the presence of racemic-ALA reduced monocyte induced leakage of the endothelial layer suggesting protection of blood brain barrier integrity [17]
+Monocytes from racemic-ALA treated EAE mice were less migratory, and transwell assays of monocyte induced leakage of the endothelial layer suggesting protection of blood brain barrier integrity [17]